cldeluna/pandas_neteng/readme.md

 - As you continue to struggle with what got you here in the first place (there has **got** to be a better way to deal with this spreadsheet data) you reconsider.
 So you try to do some processing in Pandas and pull a mental muscle...and what the heck is this NaN thing that keeps making my program crash?
 Basically, you find yourself way way out of your comfort zone (well..I did)!
 - You determine that your limited Python skills are not up to something quite this complex...after all, you know just enough Python to do the automation stuff you need to do and you are not a data scientist.

-Finally, in a fit of desperation as you see all the Excel files you have to process, you decide that a python module is not going to get the better of you and you give it another go!
+Finally, in a fit of desperation as you see all the Excel files you have to process, you decide that a Python module is not going to get the better of you and you give it another go!

 So here I am,  on the other side of that brain sprain, and better for it, as is usually the case.